 Littleton shot first as police approached, firing off two rounds, according to Craig.
 They fired back and he fell to the ground.

 What happened from there is not completely clear.
 Craig has said Littleton continued firing from the ground as an officer straddled and attempted to restrain him.
 Video released by the department does show Littleton’s torso turn upward, but it’s unclear if he’s still shooting.
 The department has declined to provide body camera footage from the officer who was on top of him.

-Five seconds after he hits the ground, three seconds after his body turns upward and two seconds after the initial barrage of gunfire, an officer pops a final round into his head at close range.
-Another officer then appears to kick the gun away from Littleton’s lifeless body.
+Five seconds after he hits the ground, three seconds after his body turns upward and two seconds after the initial barrage of gunfire, an officer pops a final round into Littleton's head at close range.
+Another officer then appears to kick a gun away from his lifeless body.

 But Kristine Longstreet, an attorney with the nonprofit Neighborhood Defender Service, cast doubt on whether Littleton should have been stopped in the first place.
 She declined to speak to Littleton’s case specifically, but said the reasons the Detroit Police Department gave for the stop do not meet the standard for probable cause.

 “There’s an unfairness in the system and it comes down to Black and brown people — often young men,” she said.
 “In general, the police don’t have an automatic right to engage with a citizen ...
 But in reality, what happens in a lot of these encounters, is the police do what they do and make (up reasons for the stop) later.”